June 3-6, 2026 | Las Vegas, NV

 CE Information

-This educational activity is intended for psychiatrists, primary care physicians, psychologists, nurse practitioners, physician assistants, psychiatric nurses, and other healthcare professionals who seek to improve the treatment of patients with mental health disorders.
+This educational activity is intended for psychiatrists, primary care physicians, psychologists, nurse practitioners, physician associates/assistants, psychiatric nurses, and other healthcare professionals who seek to improve the treatment of patients with mental health disorders.

 Attendees and faculty engaging at the poster area at Elevate